iiasa/message_doc/source/message_globiom/annex/message/4_energy_flows.rst

    * - :math:`R`
      - Energy resources.

-The identifier of the demand level (:math:`U`) which gives it a special meaning (see section 2.1.1) and imports and exports are given for primary energy.
+The identifier of the demand level (:math:`U`) which gives it a special meaning (see section :ref:`activitiesECT`) and imports and exports are given for primary energy.
 Clearly any other combination of technologies is also possible.

 4.1.1 	Demand Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~